Technology and SEN

 Our school has a range of resources for the students to use.
 These vary in their levels of accessibility and in the level of adaptation needed to be used by all.
 Through experimentation and rigorous field testing the tech that is not suitable quickly reveals itself.
-That is why the procurement process and getting a hands on demo is so important (although not a guarantee).
+That is why the procurement process and getting a hands-on demo is so important (although not a guarantee).

 Students will always find a function or use for technology you haven’t, they are often not wary of technology or afraid to break it.
-Any of us who grew up with windows 98 crashing the whole time, corrupt disc drives…., can be a little cautious in how far we are willing to push the boundaries of technology.
+Any of us who grew up with windows 98 crashing the whole time, and corrupt disc drives…., can be a little cautious in how far we are willing to push the boundaries of technology.

 Some students need big chunky handles. some need bright colours to identify the device.
 Visual cues may need to be attached to each device.
 It is sometimes useful to have the screen covered when device use is not appropriate.
-The box below is a prototype to keep the iPad secure for a student who loved using it but was still working on her motor skills and could get overstimulated by the session.
+The box below is a prototype to keep the iPad secure for an autistic student who loved using it but was still working on her motor skills and could get overstimulated by the session.

 There are so many ways that we can support our students to try new things.
-If a student cannot type that should no longer be a barrier to independently accessing the sites or apps they want to use.
+If a student cannot type using a standard keyboard that should no longer be a barrier to independently accessing the sites or apps they want to use.
 We can easily and quickly print QR codes to be scanned that will open the site they like or need to use for the lesson.
 If the student is able to verbalise their requests voice search is now so simple and embedded into most search engines the only thing you need to do is speak.

 There is an increasing trend towards linking technology with tangible objects, apps with game pieces etc that interact.
 Using apps to control toy cars or drones,